VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/linuxdirtree.md

 'log' no shit, access using `sudo journalctl`

-'loop-contol' - http://man7.org/linux/man-pages/man4/loop.4.html, effectively used to mount images or or other file systems to be read as a separate block device
+'loop-contol' - http://man7.org/linux/man-pages/man4/loop.4.html, effectively used to mount images or other file systems to be read as a separate block device

 ```bash
 drwxr-xr-x   2 root root           60 Feb  8 06:03 mapper